himanshudigrase/Projects/README.md

 4. Drum Kit - made with help of Event handlers .
 Download the code and be a Rockstar :)
 5.Note App- Made a note app using Node.js .
 6.Pig Game- This is another dice game.
 How to play? is mentioned in the app.js file.Try it out.
 Have fun.
+7.Budget App- This app calculates monthly budget by accepting income and expenses.